freenas/freenas-docs/userguide/storage.rst

 ---------------

 :menuselection:`Storage --> VMware-Snapshot`
-allows you to coordinate ZFS snapshots when using %brand% as a VMware datastore.
+is used to coordinate ZFS snapshots when using %brand% as a VMware datastore.
 Once this type of snapshot is created, %brand% will automatically snapshot any running VMware virtual machines before taking a scheduled or manual ZFS snapshot of the dataset or zvol